syncfusion-content/javascript-docs/js/Grid/Editing.md

 Deletion of the record is possible by selecting the required row and clicking on Delete icon in toolbar.

 The primary key for the data source should be defined in [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns") definition for editing to work properly.
-In [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns") definition, particular primary column’s [`isPrimaryKey`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isprimarykey "isPrimaryKey") property should be set to `true`.
+In [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns") definition, particular primary column's [`isPrimaryKey`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isprimarykey "isPrimaryKey") property should be set to `true`.
 Refer the Knowledge base [link](http://www.syncfusion.com/kb/2675/cant-edit-any-row-except-the-first-row-in-grid# "link") for more information.

 N> 1.
 In grid, the primary key column will automatically set to read only while editing the row, but you can specify primary key column value while adding a new record.
 N> 2.
 The column which is specified as [`isIdentity`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isidentity "isIdentity"), then it is in readonly mode while editing or adding a record.
 And also auto incremented value is assigned to that [`isIdentity`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isidentity "isIdentity") column.